What the goat is going on?

 What Happened in 2019? (view update)

-Ten goats from Twin Willow Ranch in Milan, MI, cleared poison ivy and buckthorn on two of Gallup's islands between June 6 and June 27, 2019.
-This pilot project is part of an ongoing effort to clear out the overgrowth and invasive shrubbery as park staff work toward a long-term maintenance plan.
+Ten goats from Twin Willow Ranch in Milan, MI, cleared poison ivy and buckthorn on two of Gallup's islands.
+This was a pilot project is part of an ongoing effort to clear out the overgrowth and invasive shrubbery as park staff work toward a long-term maintenance plan.

 'Goatscaping', an old-fashioned solution to plant control, allows us to address poison ivy, overgrown brush, and invasive plants in non-chemical ways.
 Goats will eat invasive plants like honeysuckle and buckthorn, in addition to other plants like poison ivy.